1946 National League tie-breaker series: Game 1 summary

 Pollet started the game by retiring the first three Brooklyn hitters.
 Eddie Stanky grounded out, Cookie Lavagetto flied out to center field, and Joe Medwick grounded out to end the inning.

 Branca took the mound in the bottom of the first, striking out Red Schoendienst and allowing a single to Terry Moore.
 After National League MVP Musial struck out, Enos Slaughter singled and Whitey Kurowski walked to load the bases.
-Joe Garagiola, Sr. brought in a run before being tagged out to end the inning with the score 1–0.
+Joe Garagiola brought in a run before being tagged out to end the inning with the score 1–0.
 In the second inning, Carl Furillo reached base on an error by Pollet.
 Pee Wee Reese singled, but Furillo was out at second.
 Another groundout brought the Cardinals back up, and the Dodgers got all three batters quickly out to end the inning.
 In the top of the third, Howie Schultz hit a home run on the first pitch, tying the score at 1–1.
 After three more outs, St. Louis came back up to bat.
 Moore flied out, then Musial walked, and Slaughter singled.
 Musial scored on Kurowski's hit while Slaughter was called out, and after two more singles, the latter bringing in Kurowski, Branca was taken out of the game.